julienawilson/data-structures/README.md

 contains(word): Check to see whether a word is in the tree.
 O(k), where k is the length of the given word. insert(word): Inserts a word into the trie tree.
 O(k), where k is the length of the given word.

+##Insertion Sort
+Sorts a list in-place, iterating through the list, reordering the list from index 0 up.